The Virtual Representation of the Past

-- Edited by Mark Greengrass, University of Sheffield, UK and Lorna Hughes, University of Wales, UK
+- Edited by Mark Greengrass, University of Sheffield, UK and Lorna Hughes, School of Advanced Study, University of London, UK

-About the Editor: Mark Greengrass is Professor of Early Modern History at the University of Sheffield, UK and Lorna Hughes is Manager of the AHRC ICT Methods Network, Centre for Computing in the Humanities, King's College, London, UK.
+- About the Editor: Mark Greengrass is Professor of Early Modern History at the University of Sheffield, UK and Lorna Hughes is Professor of Digital Humanities, School of Advanced Study, University of London, UK

 Daniel Cohen, George Mason University, USA